JacquesCarette/Drasil/wiki/What-If.md

 [STEPS project](https://tinlizzie.org/VPRIPapers/rn2006002_nsfprop.pdf)
 which was aiming for a 1000x to 10,000x compression.
-(The [final report](https://tinlizzie.org/VPRIPapers/tr2012001_steps.pdf) gives ideas of ho well they did.)
+(The [final report](https://tinlizzie.org/VPRIPapers/tr2012001_steps.pdf) gives ideas of how well they did.)
 Roughly speaking: the "information content" of a full-stack system is quite small indeed.

 The lesson is that there are cases when the 'raw knowledge' contained